Ground-A-Video/Ground-A-Video/README.md

 - `--flow_smooth_threshold`: Threshold for optical flow guided smoothing.
 Default is 0.2.
 - `--controlnet_conditioning_scale`: Sets the conditioning scale for ControlNet.
 Default is 1.0.
 - `--nti`: Whether to perfrom Null-text Optimization after DDIM Inversion.
 Default is False.
   (If your CUDA Version is 11.4, then you can set is as True.
-If your CUDA Version is 12.2 or higher, set it as False: The codes are implemented using fp16 dtypes but in 12.2 higher CUDA version, the gradient backpropagation incurs errors/)
+If your CUDA Version is 12.2 or higher, set it as False: The codes are implemented using fp16 dtypes but in 12.2 higher CUDA version, gradient backpropagation from nti incurs errors)

 ## More Results
 <table class="center">